|

 - Opens your browser to the home page

-## Other Commands
+## Additional Run Script Commands

 - npm run clean